 As Kensington planning consultants, we can help you advise on all other aspects of your planning application, and we can help liaise with specialists who deal in listed building and heritage matters.

-Dealing with planning objections in the Royal Borough of Kensington Chelsea
+Dealing with planning objections in the Royal Borough of Kensington and Chelsea

 Unless your planning scheme has an extremely minimal impact, the chances are that you will receive a number of objections when you submit a planning application to the Royal Borough of Kensington Chelsea.
 This is the most affluent local authority area in the United Kingdom, and with that affluence comes a high propensity for neighbours to raise objections about development.